 - push button

 By far the push buttons are the easiest when you need to change channels in the field.
-Even if you’re not flying with a club, you may need to change frequencies to find one with the least interference.
+Even if you’re not flying with friends, you may need to change frequencies to find the one with the least interference.

-On the other hand, the push button channel selection VTX devices seem to have a higher cost, so if you’re going the low-cost disposable route, be prepared to have a dip switch channel selection paper on hand when you need to change frequencies during a race.
+On the other hand, the push button VTX’s seem to cost more, so if you’re going the low-cost disposable route, be prepared to have a dip switch channel selection paper on hand when you need to change frequencies during a race.

-One drawback of push button is that when you change channel in the field, you are going through every one of them and you might stumble on the ones someone is flying with, and cause them to crash.
+One drawback of push button is that when you change channel in the field, you can only do it while the VTX is turned on, and you need to go through every one of them.
+During that process you might stumble on someone’s channel who might be flying, and make them to crash.

 Some VTX’s allow changing channel/settings using an external remote, such ImmersionRC Tramp HV and their wand.